 Sec.
-3.13.2 - Non AUS Jumbo Sec.
+3.13.4 - Non AUS Jumbo Sec.
 3.13.4 - Non AUS Medical Professional Program

-- Pay off non-purchase-money subordinate liens seasoned for at least 12 months prior to the loan application date and (if a home equity line of credit) with total draws during the 12 months preceding the application date not in excess of \$3,000 - Pay an individual who has been a joint owner for at least 12 months immediately prior to the application date (12-month requirement does not apply in the case of inheritance) for their interest in the property pursuant to a written agreement (e.g., divorce, separation, dissolution of a domestic partnership, etc.) - Pay reasonable and customary financing costs/closing costs/prepaids (consistent with the GSE's definition of permissible expenses) - Payoff of Property Assessed Clean energy (PACE) obligations.
-A PACE obligation includes any energy retrofit obligation used to finance energy conservation improvements that is repaid through a property tax assessment - The following requirements of Section 3.6.1.12 must also be satisfied: - The subject property may not currently be listed For Sale and must have been taken off the market on or before the application date. - If the subject property was listed For Sale within the 6 months prior to the application date, the documentation must include a signed statement from the borrowers indicating their intent to retain the property. - Fannie Mae RefiNowTM and Freddie Mac Refi PossibleSM loans are insurable (regardless of the current mortgage insurer), provided the loan complies with the eligibility criteria in Section 3.13.1 Product Eligibility Matrix Non AUS Conforming Loans and otherwise complies with the applicable GSE requirements. - Refer to Section 3.4.5 Construction to Permanent and Section 3.4.6 Home Renovation for guidelines on treating such transactions as a Rate and Term refinance. - Refer to National MI's Servicing Guide for options regarding new refinance transactions of an existing National MI insured loan, such as Fannie Mae High LTV Refinance, Freddie Mac Enhanced Relief Refinance or Non-GSE Rate/Term Refinance programs.
+- At least one borrower on the new loan must have inherited the property or been legally awarded the property through divorce, separation, or dissolution of a domestic partnership - Cash back to the borrower is limited to the greater of \$2,000 or 1% of the new loan amount and the borrower may not have taken cash-out (similarly defined) within the last 6 months of the new loan closing date (via either a first or subordinate lien). - The new loan proceeds may only be used for one or more of the following: - Pay off the existing first lien (can include deferred payments and late payment fees associated with the first mortgage being refinanced) - Pay off subordinate liens used entirely to purchase the property (includes shared appreciation Community Seconds and the appreciation due to the Community Seconds provider) or paydown in those instances where the product eligibility matrix permits existing Community Seconds or Affordable Seconds to be resubordinated. - Pay off non-purchase-money subordinate liens seasoned for at least 12 months prior to the loan application date and (if a home equity line of credit) with total draws during the 12 months preceding the application date not in excess of \$3,000 - Pay an individual who has been a joint owner for at least 12 months immediately prior to the application date (12-month requirement does not apply in the case of inheritance) for their interest in the property pursuant to a written agreement (e.g., divorce, separation, dissolution of a domestic partnership, etc.) - Pay reasonable and customary financing costs/closing costs/prepaids (consistent with the GSE's definition of permissible expenses) - Payoff of Property Assessed Clean energy (PACE) obligations.
+A PACE obligation includes any energy retrofit obligation used to finance energy conservation improvements that is repaid through a property tax assessment - The following requirements of 3.6.1.12 must also be satisfied: - The subject property may not currently be listed For Sale and must have been taken off the market on or before the application date. - If the subject property was listed For Sale within the 6 months prior to the application date, the documentation must include a signed statement from the borrowers indicating their intent to retain the property. - Fannie Mae RefiNow[TM] and Freddie Mac Refi PossibleSM loans are insurable (regardless of the current mortgage insurer), provided the loan complies with the eligibility criteria in Section 3.13.1 Product Eligibility Matrix Non AUS Conforming Loans and otherwise complies with the applicable GSE requirements. - Refer to Section 3.4.5 Construction to Permanent and Section 3.4.6 Home Renovation for guidelines on treating such transactions as a Rate and Term refinance. - Refer to National MI's Servicing Guide for options regarding new refinance transactions of an existing National MI insured loan, such as Fannie Mae High LTV Refinance, Freddie Mac Enhanced Relief Refinance or Non-GSE Rate/Term Refinance programs.